 I read the following information on a website:

 Do you have a clean pair of old pantyhose stockings that you can no longer wear?
 Cut off one of the legs and then pour your fresh coffee grounds in the leg.
 Tie a knot in the end.
 Boil a pot of water, and then put the stocking into the water and let it steep for a while like you would a tea bag, until it is strong enough to your liking.
-If the information on the website is right, you will have some fresh coffee.
-This is a temporary remedy until you can buy another coffee maker.

 You can put coffee in a filter and pour boiling water through it.